Man Utd agree £72m deal to sign Atalanta's Hojlund

 Hojlund will be United manager Erik ten Hag's third signing of the summer after midfielder Mason Mount joined from Chelsea for £55m and Inter Milan goalkeeper Andre Onana was signed for £47.2m.

+It means Ten Hag gets his wish of having a forward in before the start of the season, with United feeling that in Mount, Onana and Hojlund, the bulk of their summer transfer business has been done.

+It takes their overall spend to a minimum £166.2m, with the potential to rise to £180m.

-Ligue 1 champions Paris St-Germain were also reportedly interested in the Dane as a potential replacement for France captain Kylian Mbappe, whose immediate future is unclear.
+Ligue 1 champions Paris St-Germain were also reportedly interested Hojlund as a potential replacement for France captain Kylian Mbappe, whose immediate future is unclear.

-Hojlund began his senior career at Copenhagen, making his Danish Superliga debut aged 17 in 2020, before switching to Austrian side Sturm Graz two years later.
+The Dane began his senior career at Copenhagen, making his Danish Superliga debut aged 17 in 2020, before switching to Austrian side Sturm Graz two years later.

-Spending only six months in the Austrian Bundesliga after joining Sturm in January 2022, Hojlund scored a goal every other game, finding the net nine times in 17 starts.
+Hojlund spent only six months in the Austrian Bundesliga after joining Sturm in January 2022, and scored a goal every other game, finding the net nine times in 17 starts.

 That impressive form led to his move to Atalanta for a reported £15m, 10 times what Sturm Graz had paid for him six months earlier.